Student Services and Documents

 All students can expect the following:

-- To know who is treating you.
+- Introduction/knowledge of who is treating you.

 While FMU does not have a preferred insurance carrier, students may acquire insurance from the following vendors and services, depending upon their needs and requirements.
 International Students are required to maintain certain levels of insurance coverage as indicated below.